Wilson Phillips: 2004: First reunion

-2010–present: Second reunion
+2010–present: Second reunion and Bridesmaids

 On October 12, 2010, Wilson Phillips released a Christmas album, Christmas in Harmony.
 The album yielded a single, "I Wish It Could Be Christmas Everyday," a cover of the popular seasonal tune that first was a hit in 1973 for English glam-rock band Wizzard.
-The group had a cameo appearance in the film Bridesmaids (2011) and performed "Hold On".
-Bandmember Chynna was a contestant on season 13 of ABC's Dancing With the Stars and explained that "Hold On" was written by herself, Carnie, and Wendy about Chynna's recovery from drug and alcohol addiction.
+The group had a resurgence in popularity with a cameo appearance in the film Bridesmaids (2011), in which they performed "Hold On" in the finale.
+Sales increased from 1,000 to 6,000 downloads with the film's release.
+Bandmember Chynna was a contestant on season 13 of ABC's Dancing With the Stars and explained that "Hold On" was written by herself, Carnie and Wendy about Chynna's recovery from drug and alcohol addiction.
 Chynna made it to week four of the competition.

 On March 20, 2012, the group appeared on QVC to promote their release Dedicated, a studio album composed of covers of songs by both The Beach Boys and The Mamas and the Papas.
 On April 3, 2012, the group released Dedicated, which peaked at number 29 on the US Billboard 200 chart.
 The trio appeared in their own reality show, Wilson Phillips: Still Holding On, which debuted on TV Guide Network in April 2012.
 In 2015, Wilson Phillips contributed backup vocals to the song "FourFiveSeconds" by Rihanna, Paul McCartney, and Kanye West for Rihanna's eighth studio album.

 In July 2016, Wilson Phillips reunited and performed on ABC's Greatest Hits.
 In 2017, the group performed on the season finale of NBC's The New Celebrity Apprentice.

 In 2022, Wilson Phillips competed in season eight of The Masked Singer as the "Lambs".
-Chynna portrayed the Lamb with the name "Blueberry", Carnie portrayed the Lamb with the name "Rose", and Wendy portrayed the Lamb with the name "Lilac".
+Chynna portrayed the Lamb by the name of "Blueberry", Carnie portrayed the Lamb by the name of "Rose", and Wendy portrayed the Lamb by the name of "Lilac".
 They became the first group act to advance to the finale and finished as the runners-up to Amber Riley as "Harp".
 As an encore, they performed "Hold On".
+For the Seasonal Sing-A-Long Spectacular!, they performed the Christmas classic "Sleigh Ride".

 In November 2022, the group released a cover version of Harry Styles’s song “Boyfriends”.